College of Liberal Arts & Sciences

-Research in the Shepherd Group (starting in the fall semester 2017) will develop new electronic structure theory to understand how single-molecule properties at an interface influence heterogeneous catalysis, nanotechnology and solar cell design.
+We are developing new electronic structure theory and using big data to understand how single-molecule properties at an interface influence heterogeneous catalysis, nanotechnology and solar cell design.

 Questions that provide the basis for graduate projects include: How can we better undertake rational computational design of electrodes for fuel cells?
 How can we explain the quantum mechanical action of exotic 'hot electrons' thought to speed up chemical reactions?
 What can we accurately compute about surface defects from first principles?

 We will combine band theory and molecular orbital models for materials, hoping to understand how changes in molecular identity and environment is related to catalytic action.
 Our research philosophy will be to develop effective electronic structure methods by writing robust software and performing careful calculations whose outcomes can be compared to experimental measurements.
 To help us do this, we have an active collaboration with the Daly (inorganic chemistry) and Williams (organic chemistry) groups.